Rising Sun, Mississippi

 It is part of the Greenwood, Mississippi micropolitan area.

 Rising Sun is located on the Canadian National Railway.
 A post office operated under the name Rising Sun from 1887 to 1912.

 In 1900, the community had a population of 72.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Greenwood, 4 mi to the north.